A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

-Shared memory on modern parallel systems is often realized with \defn{Non-Uniform Memory Access (NUMA)}, where the memory latency can vary drastically, depending on where the memory access is serviced. \figref{numa} shows an example of how the memory subsystem in a NUMA system can be configured.
-This system consists of four sockets, with eight cores per socket, and each socket has its own last-level cache (LLC), memory controller, and memory bank (DRAM).
-Each LLC is shared among cores on the same socket, and the main memory consists of all the DRAMs across sockets, where each DRAM is responsible for a subset of physical address range.
-On such a system, when a piece of data is allocated, it can either reside on a physical memory managed by the \defn{local} DRAM (i.e., on the same socket) or by the \defn{remote} DRAM (i.e., on a different socket).
-Once accessed, the data is brought into the local LLC and its coherence is subsequently maintained by the cache coherence protocol among all LLCs.
-Thus, the memory access latency can range from tens of cycles if it is serviced from the local LLC, over a hundred cycles if it is serviced from a local DRAM or a remote LLC, or a few hundreds of cycles if it is serviced from a remote DRAM.
+Shared memory on modern parallel systems is often realized with \defn{Non-Uniform Memory Access (NUMA)}, where the memory latency can vary drastically, depending on where the memory access is serviced. \figref{numa} shows an example of a NUMA system and its memory subsystem.
+This system consists of four sockets, with eight cores per socket, and each socket has its own last-level cache (LLC), memory controller, and memory banks (DRAM).
+Each LLC is shared among cores on the same socket, and the main memory consists of all the DRAMs across sockets, where each DRAM is responsible for a subset of the physical address range.
+On such a system, when a piece of data is allocated, it can either reside on physical memory managed by the \defn{local} DRAM (i.e., on the same socket) or by the \defn{remote} DRAM (i.e., on a different socket).
+When accessed, the data is brought into the local LLC and its coherence is maintained by the cache coherence protocol among LLCs.
+Thus, the memory access latency can be tens of cycles (serviced from the local LLC), over a hundred cycles (serviced from a local DRAM or a remote LLC), or a few hundreds of cycles (serviced from a remote DRAM).

-A task parallel program can fail to scale on such a NUMA system, as a result of a phenomenon called \defn{work inflation}, where the overall processing time that multiple cores spend on doing useful work is higher compared to the time required to do the same amount of work on one core, due to effects experienced only during parallel executions.
+A task parallel program can fail to scale on such a NUMA system, as a result of a phenomenon called \defn{work inflation}, where the overall processing time that multiple cores spend on doing useful work is much higher compared to the time required to do the same amount of work on one core, due to effects experienced only during parallel executions.
 Multiple factors can contribute to work inflation, including work migration, parallel computations sharing a LLC destructively, or accessing data allocated on remote sockets.